microsoft/ivy/doc/examples/networking.md

     > foo.send(0,1,2)
     > foo.recv(1,2)

-What happend here?
+What happened here?
 When we started the REPL, IVY bound addresses 0 and 1 to two UDP port numbers.
-Call then ports A and B. We called `foo.send` to send a packet from address 0 to address 1 with content
+Call them ports A and B. We called `foo.send` to send a packet from address 0 to address 1 with content
-2. The module `foo` somehow marshalled the number 2 into a packet and sent it out on port A.  It then printed a new prompt.
+2. The module `foo` somehow marshaled the number 2 into a packet and sent it out on port A.  It then printed a new prompt.
 At this point, the packet was received on the port B. This caused `foo.recv` to be called, resulting in the print-out `foo.recv(1,2)` after the prompt.